jacques-artale/code-vis/README.md

 # Code-vis
-JavaScript Code Visualizer is an interactive tool designed to help developers understand JavaScript code execution visually.
+JavaScript Code Visualizer is an interactive tool designed to visually understand JavaScript code execution.
 Paste or write JavaScript code into the visualizer to step through it incrementally.
-The visualizer interprets the code and generates corresponding React components to represent the code's behavior.
+The visualizer interprets the code and shows representations of the code's behavior.

 ## Languages and Frameworks Used
 ![My Skills](https://skillicons.dev/icons?i=js,html,css,react,webpack,docker)

 ## Live-demo
-A live version can be found at: https://www.code-vis.io/
+A live version can [not] be found at: https://www.code-vis.io/

 ## Prerequisites
 Before you begin, ensure you have met the following requirements: